usgs-makerspace/Journal/README.md

         when you zoom past the limit of your tile set
 2) If you set the limits past the extents of your tile set, there are no ill effects, however your map layer for that tile will go blank just as mentioned above.
-3) If you set the 'minzoom' limit inside your tile extent, the any tile above that zoom will appear be blank.
+3) If you set the 'minzoom' limit inside your tile extent, any tile above that zoom will appear be blank.
 4) If you set the 'maxzoom' limit inside your tile extent, Mapbox gl will stop loading the real tiles and will 'overzoom' the remaining zoom levels to the limit you set in the first step of the section, back when the map was created.